yangchenfunstatistics/yangchen.github.io/_pages/about.md

 > "The best thing about being a statistician is that you get to play in everyone’s backyard." --John Tukey

-I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats) at the University of Michigan and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).
+I am currently an assistant professor at the [Department of Statistics](https://lsa.umich.edu/stats/people/faculty/YangChen.html) at the University of Michigan and a research assistant professor at Michigan Institute for Data Science ([MIDAS](https://midas.umich.edu/)).
 For more information, see my [CV](https://drive.google.com/file/d/1NCgR0IXTiUxZ4dGgNoYN0F93fmaYlay2/view).

+### Education

+* Ph.
+D. in Statistics, Harvard University, May 2017.
+* B. Sc. in Mathematics, University of Science and Technology of China, July 2011.

 My research interests are statistical methodology and computational algorithms motivated by scientific applications.
-In particular, my past and ongoing projects are focused on the following topics:
+My past and ongoing projects are focused on the following topics:

 * Bayesian modeling and computation
 * Hidden Markov models and general finite mixture models